Sector-Echo-13-Team/Echo-SS13/README.md

 ## CODEBASE CREDITS

+-	Shiptest, for the original codebase
--   Whitesands, for the original codebase
+-   Whitesands, for the original codebase of the original codebase
--   /tg/, for the original codebase of the original codebase
+-   /tg/, for the original codebase of the original codebase of the original codebase
 -   BeeStation, for the many QoL changes
 -   Oracle, for the inspiration and wonderful features and sprites
 -   Interstation, for bridging the gap between Oracle and Modern /tg/